 Whatever the distribution method, applicants will be expected to explain who the intended audience is, why it will appeal to them, and how they would access it.

-Successful applicants will be expected to supply the following key deliverables over a 12 week period (end of March 2019 to June 2019):
+Successful applicants will be expected to supply the following key deliverables over a 12-week period (3 July 2020 to 5 October 2020):

-This working proof-of-concept should provide an immersive example of the core ideas to help inspire commissioners creatively, as well as giving them the confidence that it will be technically deliverable.
+The working proof-of-concept should provide an immersive example of the core ideas to help inspire commissioners creatively, as well as to give them the confidence that it will be technically deliverable.
 It should therefore:

-A complete set of pitch material, in written and verbal presentation form, in preparation for the commissioner Showcase and Market, to include:
+A complete set of pitch material, in written and verbal presentation form, in preparation for the final Showcase and Market event, to include:

-Digital Catapult and Arts Council England may carry out research related to this project, to help gain shareable insights around content making, and to assess impact of the content experiences and the programme itself.
+Digital Catapult and Arts Council England will carry out research related to this project, to help gain shareable insights around content making, and to assess the impact of content experiences and CreativeXR programme itself.
 This may include (but is not limited to) producing published case studies or testimonies for which teams would be expected to contribute by providing appropriate feedback as required.